 This novel has the most deceitfully chill opening of all time, “I am in my mother’s room.”
 From there it goes pretty much everywhere and beyond everywhere over and over again.
 I think of this sentence pretty often, whether I am actually in my mother’s room or at the grocery or getting in or out of my car or something.
 It seems like death.

 Eugene Marten’s In the Blind

 This is a book about a guy who can break locks.
 But this drawing is of a scene in the book where the guy goes onto a docked ship and walks down into this big room and moves around the room, unsure of what is there.
-It’s exactly nothing, and the way Marten tells it I haven’t been able to forget the tone ever since.
-He puts the locks in the dark somehow and you are walking through them.
+It’s nothing.
+And the way Marten tells it, I haven’t been able to forget the tone ever since.
+He puts the locks in the dark somehow and you walk through them.
 I love how much it does without having to do anything.
 Doing anything is lesser, like this drawing.

 David Foster Wallace’s Infinite Jest

 I got into a shouting argument one time with a friend who said that the Eschaton scene from Infinite Jest should have been cut out.
 I think it’s the centerpiece of the whole book.
 The mechanisms of the language and all the rigorous ordered logic and chaos over an intense game invented by children has all the fury and intensity of anything else you could ask for, delivered in something like a 60-page onslaught of continuously disrupted analytical mathlike language that fits exactly nowhere and that is exactly why it fits.
 I threw three other versions of this same drawing away.
 They are in my trashcan with the wrappers of the food and the mail I didn’t open.